crate/crate-docs-theme/docs/links.md

 :Linking to HTTP:

-  Other than Sphinx references, you can also use arbitrary HTTP or other links as link targets.
+  Other than Sphinx references, you can also use arbitrary HTTP or other URLs as link targets.

 :Linking to other documentations: